benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 ## Workflow

-If you&#8217;re anything like me, animation is probably something that gets left until the last moments of project.
+If you're anything like me, animation is probably something that gets left until the last moments of project.
 Perhaps by then it’s too late to add anything but light touches and small improvements.
 But to use animation in a really meaningful way, I think it needs to be thought about and planned early on in the design process.

 ### Animation Identity

 When you are planning out a project, give it an animation identity.
 Write down a list of words that reflect the brand or personality of your project, e.g. quick, happy, vintage, gamey, professional.
 Perhaps you could even gather a ‘mood board’ of clips that have right feel to their animation.
 These words and clips will help to inform the way in which your site moves.
 You may be doing something similar for other areas of the identity, such as copy, look & feel, photography etc so why not do it to describe animation too?

-In Dan Cederholm&#8217;s book CSS3 For Web Designers, he describes transitions (and animations) as &#8216;butter&#8217; that can be used to smooth out the interactions in our site.
-This is a great idea, but I&#8217;d like to add to this by saying that we don&#8217;t always want things to move like butter, sometimes we want movement to be fluid like water, sticky like marmite, lumpy like porridge, or poppy like Rice Krispies.
+In Dan Cederholm's book CSS3 For Web Designers, he describes transitions (and animations) as 'butter' that can be used to smooth out the interactions in our site.
+This is a great idea, but I'd like to add to this by saying that we don't always want things to move like butter, sometimes we want movement to be fluid like water, sticky like marmite, lumpy like porridge, or poppy like Rice Krispies.
 The breakfast-themed comparisons are potentially endless, but you get the idea: too many buttery animations have the same effect as too many rounded corners.

 ### Notes